MasterShifuCsgo/personal-macro-tracker/ReadMe-ForDev.md

 # Todo's
  *they are not ordered in importance*

-2h, get backend working
- create collections
+api is completed

+start programming the frontend
+ - create plan for the website
- code the api
+ - code the website based on plan.

-2h, get frontend working
+test
+ - create tests for every api endpoint and button on the frontend